Startr/WEB-Sage.Education-docs/docs/tutorials/tips/contributing-tutorial.md

 ```
 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
 It serves only as a demonstration on how to customize OpenWebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::
 ```